wonderofme/si3-swarm-V1/docs/KAIAS_COMMANDS.md

 - You need to have at least one interest in your profile

 **If no matches found:**
-- Kaia will let you know to check back later
+- Kaia will let you know that SI<3> will explore potential matches within its broader network
+- You can share specific connection requests at tech@si3.space
 - You can try again anytime

 ---